soulis-1256/eagle.nvim/README.md

 - When the mouse moves, Neovim will be able to detect if the new position has a different diagnostic message, in cases where the same line can have different messages in different places.

 ### Notes
-- The plugin has been tested in Neovim version 0.9.4.
+- The plugin has been tested using Neovim version 0.9.4.

 ### Installation
 Using [Lazy](https://github.com/folke/lazy.nvim):